mozilla/version-control-tools/docs/mozreview.rst

 Status
 ======

+MozReview soft launched on October 29, 2014.
+The soft launch means:

+* We are encouraging early adoptors and select groups to start using it.
+* We commit to not mass-deleting data or making major backwards-incompatible changes.
+* We expect to make major changes that may significantly alter appearances and/or workflows.

-MozReview launched late October 2014.
-In the spirit of *perfect is the enemy of good*, the product launched with many rough edges and unimplemented features.
+In the spirit of *perfect is the enemy of good*, MozReview launched with many rough edges and unimplemented features.
 If you find something that is obviously wrong or seems bad, chances are we know about it.
 Most of the energy to this point has been spent on shipping something, not shipping the perfect solution.

-We've spent a lot of energy making it easy to hack on the tool so anyone can come along and improve it.
+We've spent a lot of energy making it easy to hack on MozReview so anyone can come along and improve it.
 For more, read :ref:`hacking_mozreview`.
+We've spent a lot of time on a robust and comprehensive :ref:`testing infrastructure <testing>` so we can move fast and not break things.

 Known Issues and Limitations
 ----------------------------